MicrosoftDocs/fabric-docs/docs/real-time-intelligence/create-query-set.md

 ---
 # Create a KQL queryset

 In this article, you learn how to create a new KQL queryset.
-The KQL Queryset is the item used to run queries, view, and customize query results on data from a KQL database.
+The KQL Queryset is the item used to run queries, view, and customize query results on data from different data sources including Eventhouse, KQL database and more.

 ## Prerequisites